Luanti: Overview

-As players explore the world, new areas are procedurally generated using a map seed optionally specified by the player.
-A new game puts the player in the center of a map 62 thousand nodes across, so the player can travel 31 thousand nodes in any direction (sideways, up, or down) before reaching the invisible wall at the end of the world.
+As players explore an in-game world, new areas are procedurally generated (created using an algorithm) using a map seed optionally specified by the player.
+A new game puts the player in the center of a map spanning tens of thousands of nodes (62 000), a scale large enough that most players will rarely reach the edges.
+An invisible wall exists at every edge of the world (including down and up), preventing players from leaving.

-The world is divided into biomes ranging from deserts to jungles to snowfields; the terrain can include plains, mountains, forests, caves, water, or even lava, depending on the game and mod installed.
+Most worlds in major games are divided into biomes ranging from deserts to jungles to snowfields; the terrain can include plains, mountains, forests, caves, water, or even lava, depending on the game and mod installed.
 The in-game time system follows a day and night cycle, with one full cycle lasting 20 real-time minutes by default.

 Luanti provides two play-style options across games: Enable Damage and Creative Mode.
-Disabling damage prevents dying, thus losing items and the possible frustration it might cause, while Creative Mode provides players with infinite resources to build whatever they want without having to gather them first.
+Disabling damage prevents taking damage and dying, thus losing items and any possible frustrations it may cause, while Creative Mode provides players with infinite resources to build whatever they want without having to gather them first.